-Marine aggregate dredging is carried out by companies on behalf of the Crown Estate and the sites are licensed by Defra; therefore Norfolk County Council does not have any planning involvement in marine aggregates and they do not form part of the Minerals and Waste Local Plan.
-Aggregates from marine dredging are not currently received at any ports of wharves in Norfolk.
-A total of less than 500 tonnes of marine sourced aggregates was consumed in Norfolk in 2014 (the most recently available date).
+5.33 Aggregates from marine dredging are not currently received at any ports of wharves in Norfolk.
+A total of less than 500 tonnes of marine sourced aggregates was consumed in Norfolk in 2014 (the most recently available data).

-Clay and chalk are also extracted in Norfolk.
+5.34 Clay and chalk are also extracted in Norfolk.
 Clay is primarily used in the engineering of landfill sites and in flood protection schemes.
 Chalk is primarily used as a liming agent for farmland.
 In 2017 there was one active clay working at Middleton, and three active chalk workings located at Castle Acre, Caister St Edmund and Hillington.
 However, the resource for these minerals is considered to be abundant in Norfolk relative to the demand.